Home Stretching Arm Cross Stretch

 The Arm Cross Stretch involves pulling one arm across the chest and using the opposite hand to deepen the stretch.
 It’s commonly used in warm-ups, cool-downs, and flexibility routines to release tension in the shoulders and upper back.

-Improves Shoulder Flexibility: Helps increase the range of motion in the shoulder joints.
+1. Improves Shoulder Flexibility: This stretch targets the deltoid muscles, especially the rear delts, helping to increase the range of motion in the shoulder joints.
+Greater flexibility supports better performance in sports and resistance training.

 Recommended Sets and Duration